Spidey6162099/zylentrix_assess/README.md

 ## Database Configuration

-This project uses MongoDB Atlas as the database.
-MongoDB Atlas is a fully-managed cloud database service that handles all the complexity of deploying, managing, and healing deployments on the cloud service provider of your choice.
+This project uses MongoDB Atlas as the database with credentials already configured in the application.
+There's no need to modify any database settings to run the application.

 ### User Schema

-The user entity is defined with the following fields:
+The user entity (`UserInDB`) is defined with the following fields:
-- `id`: String (auto-generated)
+- `id`: String (auto-generated MongoDB ID)
-- Other fields defined in the `UserInDB` class
+- `name`: String (user's full name)
+- `email`: String (user's email address)
+- `age`: int (user's age)

+The entity uses Lombok annotations (`@Getter`, `@Setter`, `@AllArgsConstructor`, `@NoArgsConstructor`) to reduce boilerplate code and is mapped to MongoDB using the `@Document` annotation.

+## Data Transfer Object

-- DTO pattern implemented with `UserDto` for data transfer
+The application uses a DTO pattern with `UserDto` for transferring user data between the client and the server, separating the internal data representation from the API contract.

 ## How to Use